Processing math: 0%

 Data Types: double

-scoremle —likelihood ratio test for the two different transformation parameters $\lambda_P$ and $\lambda_N$.boolean.
+scoremle —likelihood ratio test for the two different transformation parameters and \lambda_N.boolean.

-if scoremle is true it is possible to compute the likelihood ratio test.
-In this case the residual sum of squares of the null model bsaed on a single transformation parameter $\lambda$ is compared with the residual sum of squares of the model based on data transformed data using MLE of $\lambda_P$ and $\lambda_N$.
-If scoremle is true it is possible through following option usefmin, to control the parameters of the optmization routine.
+If scoremle is true, it is possible to compute the likelihood ratio test.
+In this case, the residual sum of squares of the null model based on a single transformation parameter, \lambda is compared with the residual sum of squares of the model based on transformed data using MLE of \lambda_P and \lambda_N.
+If scoremle is true, it is possible through following option usefmin, to control the parameters of the optimization routine.

 Example: 'scoremle',true